menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Higginsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Higginsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Higginsville is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Higginsville who work in healthcare suport services (12.49%), sales jobs (8.54%), and office and administrative support (8.02%).

 Also of interest is that Higginsville has more people living here who work in computers and math than 95% of the places in the US.